ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 The admin creates a call, and sets up the input fields for the proposal, the reviews and the decision for each proposal.

-A call has an **opens** date, which defines when the call becomes publicly available so that proposals can be created by users.
+The **opens** date of a call defines when the call becomes publicly available so that proposals can be created by users.
+The call cannot be open unless this has been set.

-The call has a **closes** date, after which is not possible for a user to create a proposal or to submit it.
+After the **closes** date of a call, if defined, a user can no longer create or submit a proposal in it.

 Proposal
 --------

 A proposal is created within an open call by a user.
-Only one proposal in each call can be created by a user.
+Only one proposal in each call can be created by any given user.
 The user fills in the proposal input fields, which are defined by the call.

 When all required input fields have been filled in, the user may submit the proposal.
-Note that the call must still be open for a proposal within in to be submitted!
+Note that the call of the proposal must still be open!

 Review
 ------

 A review is an evaluation by a reviewer of a specific proposal.
-Review instance are created by the admin for the reviewers in a call.
+Review instance are created by the admin.
+The reviewers can only edit their review, not create or delete it.

 The admin may create reviews of all proposals for all reviewers, or of only some proposals for each reviewer, according to the policy of the